List of NCIS characters: Cyril Taft

 Captain Cyril Taft, M.D., USNR (Jon Cryer) is a doctor who appears in the NCIS Season 13 premiere episode, "Stop the Bleeding" where he performs surgery on Gibbs, who has been left badly injured after being shot by Luke Harris.
 Taft is a former surgeon at the Walter Reed Memorial Hospital.
 Taft's son died at a young age.
 Taft later begins a friendship with Gibbs, and the two are shown to mutually support each other through their respective struggles.
 He also convinces Gibbs to seek counseling and eventually is able to make an introduction to his therapist, Grace Confalone.

 Joanna Teague

 Joanna Teague (Mimi Rogers) is a senior CIA officer.
 The mother of Ned Dorneget, Teague works with both DiNozzo and Gibbs in the aftermath of his death.

 Jackie Vance

 Jackie Vance (Paula Newsome) was the wife of NCIS Director Leon Vance.
 In the season 10 episode "Shabbat Shalom", Jackie is shot in a drive-by shooting that kills Mossad Director Eli David, who was having dinner with the Vances at the time alongside Ziva, and dies in surgery.
 Jackie's estranged biological father, Lamar Addison, who was never married to her mother, walked out on Jackie and her mother and brother (Michael Thomas) when she was young.
 Vance and Jackie have two children: a daughter, Kayla, and a son, Jared.
 Jackie and Vance met while attending a University of Maryland basketball game where Len Bias was playing.

+Kayla Vance

+Special Agent Kayla Vance is an NCIS agent and the daughter of Leon and Jackie Vance.
+She is played by Naomi Grace as an adult, and was played by China Anne McClain and Kiara Muhammad as a child.